2012 Finnish presidential election: Debates

 In a second MTV3 debate on 18 January Lipponen accused Niinistö of hypocrisy, saying that although Niinistö has spoken against greediness he has also accepted funding from millionaires, who, according to Lipponen, have laid off thousands of workers.
 Arhinmäki attacked Niinistö over Niinistö's condemnation of illegal strikes, with Arhinmäki himself maintaining that there is no such a thing as an illegal strike.
-Niinistö defended himself against his critics, saying that everyone has to participate in common efforts to thwart the economic crisis and that labour disputes should be resolved within legal means.
+Niinistö defended himself against his critics, saying that everyone has to participate in common efforts to thwart the 2008 financial crisis and that labour disputes should be resolved within legal means.
 Soini confronted Haavisto, saying that Haavisto's party, the Green League, wants to make people pay more for energy.
 Haavisto responded by slightly distancing himself from his party, saying that the election is about individual candidates instead of parties.

 The final debate prior to the first round was held by YLE on 19 January.
 The candidates were asked to comment on former president Mauno Koivisto's statement, where Koivisto expressed concern over the continued curtailment of the president's formal power.
 Soini and Väyrynen shared Koivisto's concern and were willing to increase the president's powers, while the other six candidates were content with the current situation.
 When discussing NATO, Väyrynen and Arhinmäki accused Niinistö and Lipponen of being too favourable toward NATO membership.
 Niinistö and Lipponen denied these charges, with the latter dismissing them as "conspiracy theories".